Greek Orthodox Archdiocese of Australia

 The Greek Orthodox Archdiocese of Australia is the Australian archdiocese of the Greek Orthodox Church, part of the wider communion of Eastern Orthodox Christianity.
 The archdiocese is a jurisdiction of the Ecumenical Patriarchate of Constantinople.
-As of 2015, there were over 120 parishes and eight monasteries in the four diocesan districts of the archdiocese in Australia.
+As of 2024, there were over 130 parishes and eight monasteries in the six dioceses of the archdiocese in Australia.

-Archbishop of Australia
+Archbishop and governance

-Archbishop Stylianos was the primate of the Greek Orthodox Church of Australia.
-He was appointed to the position in 1975.
-The archbishop was a theologian of international standing.
-He was the co-chairman of the official dialogue between the Roman Catholic and Orthodox churches.
-He won an award for poetry and wrote 16 collections.
-He died in 2019.
+Since May 9, 2019, Bishop Makarios is Archbishop of Australia.

-On 9 May 2019, his successor, Bishop Makarios, was elected by the Holy Synod of the Ecumenical Patriarchate as Archbishop of Australia.
-Archbishop Makarios was enthroned in front of thousands of faithful on 29 June 2019 at the Cathedral of the Annunciation of the Theotokos.
+Since February 2024, the Archdiocese of Australia is governed by the Holy Eparchial Synod, at which the incumbent Archbishop of the day presides, and whose members are his active assistant Bishops in their capacity as Regional Bishops.